simonnickel/snap/README.md

 Disclaimer: Most packages are focussed on my own needs.
 They are public for you to get inspired, learn and tell me what I am doing wrong (srsly, pls tell me!).

+## Highlights

+SNAP contains a few packages in varying sizes and complexities.
+Some depend on each other, while others are independent.
+In the end they are all pieces of the [snap-app-template](https://github.com/simonnickel/snap-app-template).

+The key package of the SNAP Template is [SnapTheme](https://github.com/simonnickel/snap-theme), which provides an abstraction layer to UI configuration and styling.

+To explore SNAP, just check out the example apps listed below: [Apps](#apps)

 ## Package Template

 Packages are created as described in [package-template.md](./package-template.md).